Method Man: Acting career

 Method Man played the main antagonist, an arsonist wealthy executive, in an episode of the FOX TV show The Good Guys.

-Method Man appears as Valentine, a hip hop business mogul, in the episode Bad Blood in season 2 of Burn Notice.
+Method Man appears as Valentine, a hip-hop business mogul, in the episode Bad Blood in season 2 of Burn Notice.

 Method Man had a cameo appearance in the film Cop Land (1997), as a violent criminal who, while fleeing, throws Peter Berg's character off of a New York rooftop.
 Method Man has also appeared in the TV drama Wonderland, as a patient in a mental hospital.

 Method Man has a small role in the film The Sitter (2011), starring Jonah Hill.
 He also played crewman "Sticks" in the George Lucas movie Red Tails (2012), about the Tuskegee Airmen.

 Method Man played the leads in the films The Mortician (2011) and #Lucky Number (2015).

 In 2014, he voiced Phantasm, the primary antagonist on the FX animated comedy Chozen.

 In 2016, he played himself in Difficult People, Luke Cage, and Paterson.
 Also that year, he portrayed "Cheddar" in the film Keanu.

 In 2017, he became the host of the TBS series Drop the Mic, based on the popular recurring segment on The Late Late Show with James Corden.

 Method Man played a recurring character in the HBO show The Deuce.

 In 2019, Method Man voiced Ben Urich in the scripted podcast Marvels.
 He also appeared in Shaft as Freddie P, an acquaintance of John Shaft (Samuel L. Jackson).

 In 2020, Method Man appeared as a recurring character in the Netflix original series Teenage Bounty Hunters as Terrance Coin, Bowser's rival bounty hunter.

 He also starred in the 2020 film Concrete Cowboy, an adaptation of the book Ghetto Cowboy.

 In 2020, Method Man also starred as Father Jackson in Netflix film Vampires vs. the Bronx.

 In 2021, he made appearances as Samuel Christian in Season 2 of the MGM+ series, Godfather of Harlem.

 He starred in the 50 Cent-produced series Power Book II: Ghost as Davis MacLean, Tasha's Lawyer.

+In 2024, he had a prominent role in the ensemble film Bad Shabbos.